gee-community/eetasks/docs/runGEEscripts.md

 ![ExportTableSuccessFail](https://raw.githubusercontent.com/gee-community/eetasks/main/docs/assets/ExportTableSuccessAndFail.png)

 > ⚠️ Another contrast to the Code Editor can be seen in the example above.
-Some parameters such as `description`, `fileNamePrefix`, `assetId`, etc. are either given default values (e.g. "myExportTableTask") in the Code Editor, or are prompted from the user after clicking "Run".
+In the Code Editor, some parameters such as `assetId`, `bucket`, etc. are prompted from the user after clicking "Run".
 Here, the task fails to start if they are not provided explicitly.

 We can then use the `EE Tasks: view` command to monitor the task: